Goals for the New Year: How to Stop Living Paycheck to Paycheck

 If you live paycheck to paycheck, an unexpected expense is likely to stretch you thin.
 You can avoid this by establishing a rainy day or emergency fund.
 These are essentially cash reserves that should sit in a savings account, available only when a specific event happens, including:

 Significant car repairs

 Because you have extra money sitting in a savings account, you don’t need to take on debt to cover the expense.

-Another way to stop living paycheck to paycheck is by earning more money.
+This final step can happen at any point in the process, but another way to stop living paycheck to paycheck is by earning more money.
 Though there are numerous opportunities available, a few ways that you can increase income include:

 A part-time job doesn't need to be a part of the permanent solution, but it can help provide a bit of breathing room as you work to turn your financial situation around.

-If you're one of the many Americans living paycheck to paycheck, you may be wondering what you can do to escape that cycle.
+If you're one of the many Americans living paycheck to paycheck, you may be wondering what you can do to escape the cycle.
 Not having enough money in your bank account and waiting until payday to cover your expenses can be stressful.
 Fortunately, learning how to stop living paycheck to paycheck is achievable.

-However, you don’t have to stop the cycle of living paycheck to paycheck alone.
+However, you don’t have to stop the paycheck-to-paycheck cycle alone.
 If you’re looking to pay down debt, consider Tally.
-Tally is a credit card payoff app that automatically pays down your high-interest credit card debt efficiently.
-Jumpstart your debt payoff with Tally to help break the paycheck-to-paycheck cycle.
+Tally is a credit card payoff app that automatically pays down your high-interest credit card debt efficiently with a lower-interest line of credit.

 †To get the benefits of a Tally line of credit, you must qualify for and accept a Tally line of credit.
 The APR (which is the same as your interest rate) will be between 7.90% and 29.99% per year and will be based on your credit history.
 The APR will vary with the market based on the Prime Rate.
 Annual fees range from $0 - $300.